On the Hardness of Finding Temporally Connected Subgraphs of Any Size: The Hardness on Undirected Happy Temporal Graphs

 \subsection{A nontrivial closed tcc in~$\G$ implies a size-$k$ clique in~$G$}

-In this subsection, we show the other direction of the correctness of the reduction. \begin{lemma} If there is nontrivial closed tcc of size in~$\G$, then~$G$ contains a clique of size~$k$. \end{lemma}
+In this subsection, we show the other direction of the correctness of the reduction. \begin{lemma} If there is a nontrivial closed tcc in~$\G$, then~$G$ contains a clique of size~$k$. \end{lemma}

 For the remainder of this subsection, assume that~$\G$ contains a nontrivial closed tcc.
 Let~$S$ be a nontrivial closed tcc in~$\G$ of minimal size.
-We will carefully analyze the structure of~$X$ and eventually show that~$X\cap V$ is a clique of size~$k$ in~$G$.
+We will carefully analyze the structure of~$S$ and eventually show that~$S\cap V$ is a clique of size~$k$ in~$G$.
 As the \foot~$G'$ of~$\G$ has a girth of~$5$, we immediately get that~$S$ has size at least~$17$ due to~\Cref{tccimplication}.

 \begin{lemma} $S$ contains at least one vertex of~$V'\setminus V$. \end{lemma} \begin{proof} We show that~$\G[V]$ contains no nontrivial closed tcc.
 This then implies that~$S$ contains at least one vertex of~$V'\setminus V$.
 Assume towards a contradiction that~$S$ contains only vertices of~$V$.
 As~$S$ is a nontrivial closed tcc, \Cref{tccminedges} implies that~$\G[S]$ contains at least one cycle.
 Based on the fact that the edges in~$\G$ between consecutive color classes are either a star or a matching, this implies that~$S$ contains vertices of two nonconsecutive color classes.